pyblosxom/pyblosxom/docs/source/config_variables.rst

 ..
 Note::

-   A note about files versus modules:

    load_plugins should contain a list of strings where each string is a Python module--not a filename.
 So don't add the ``.py`` to the end of the module name!

 ..
 Note::

-   A note about load_plugins:

    In general, it's better to explicitly set load_plugins to the plugins you want to use.
 This reduces the confusion about which